AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/manage-approvals/delegate-approval-requests.md

 ### Delegate approvals from the Home area

 To delegate approvals to another user:

 1. Click the **[!UICONTROL Main Menu]** ![](assets/main-menu-icon.png) in the upper-right corner, then click **[!UICONTROL Home]**.
 1. (Conditional) Click **Customize** to add the **My Approvals** widget.
-1. Go to the My Approvals widget, then click **Delegate My Approvals**
+1. Go to the My Approvals widget, then click **Delegate My Approvals**.
+   >[!NOTE]
+   >
+   >Workfront administrators can disable approval delegations from the setup area.
+If approval delegations are disabled, you will not see the Delegate approvals button.

    ![](assets/delegate-approvals-home.png)

 1. Specify the following information in the Delegate My Approvals section: